Certificate in Nonprofit Human Service Management

 Clark University allows graduates of the certificate program to apply credits towards a Master in Public Administration at Clark.
 The transfer credits, equivalent to three graduate classes, account for approximately one fourth of the total credits needed for a degree.
 Additionally, graduates of the certificate program receive a 30% discount on their tuition for the MPA program.

 Suffolk University’s Moakley Center for Public Management began a human service management certificate program in partnership with the Providers’ Council in 2002.
 More than 350 future leaders have graduated from the Suffolk University and Providers’ Council program.
 For more information about Suffolk University’s Moakley Center for Public Management, please visit www.suffolk.edu.

-Clark University’s College of Professional and Continuing Education began a partnership with the Providers’ Council in 2005.
+Clark University’s School of Professional Studies began a partnership with the Providers’ Council in 2005.
 The affiliation with Clark allows the Providers’ Council to offer a certificate program in Worcester that has graduated more than 100 future leaders.
-For more information about Clark University College of Professional and Continuing Education programs, visit its website at www.copace.clarku.edu.
+For more information about Clark University with the School of Professional Studies programs, visit its website at www.copace.clarku.edu.